rozbb/draft-waict-transparency/draft-waict-transparency.md

 1. The hash of the resource
 1. The size of the resource history for the domain
 1. A URL to the asset host associated to the domain
-1. The _expiry_, i.e., the Unix timestamp, in seconds, denoting the time after which this entry becomes invalid

 Concretely, the Transparency Service operator maintains a prefix tree where the keys are domains and values are `EntryWithCtx`, defined as follows:
 ```